Post 233 –by Gautam Shah

 Indemnity: (origin = Latin indemnitas, from indemnis ‘unhurt, free from loss’) 1 security or protection against a loss, hurt, damage or other financial burden.
 2 security against or exemption from legal penalties, liabilities or responsibility for one’s actions.
 3 a sum of money paid as compensation, especially by a country defeated in war.

 Dorfman 1997 prescribes four way strategies for managing the risks: Tolerate (retain), Treat (mitigate), Terminate (eliminate), Transfer (buy insurance, hedge).
 Ideal use of these strategies may not be possible as some of them may involve trade-offs that are not acceptable to the organization or person making the risk management decisions.
-Another source (US Department of Defence) calls this ACAT, for Accept, Control, Avoid, and Transfer.
+Another source (US Department of Defense) calls this ACAT, for Accept, Control, Avoid, and Transfer.

 Risks are managed in three ways: